pceftpos/Examples/Test.Angular.SignalR/README.md

 __Notification sequence may vary depending on pinpad.__<br/>
 ![Txn Process](Docs/notification_wait.png), ![Txn Approved](Docs/notification_approve.png), ![Txn Finish](Docs/notification_finish.png)<br/>

-Once the transaction is finished, close the last notification.
-The POS Client will show transaction details.
+Once the refund is finished, close the last notification.
+The POS Client will show refund details.

 #### Decline transaction
 You can decline a transaction by clicking the "Cancel" button on one of the Notifications (Swipe Card, Enter Account, Enter Pin) before the transaction is processed.
 When you cancel a transaction you will see this notification: <br/>